 As of this writing (April 2017), in Service Fabric you cannot deploy SF Reliable Stateful Services on containers-you can only deploy guest containers, stateless services, or actor services in containers.
-But note that you can mix services in processes and services in containers in the same Service Fabric application, as shown in Figure 4-27.
+But note that you can mix services in processes and services in containers in the same Service Fabric application, as shown in Figure 4-28.

-Business/Logical Microservice (Using Azure Service Fabric and Containers) Service Fabric Application Container / Guest service "Business Microservice" Stateful Service partitions
+Business/Logical Microservice (Using Azure Service Fabric and Containers) Service Fabric Application Container / Guest service "Business Microservice"

-Figure 4-27.
+Figure 4-28.
 Business microservice mapped to a Service Fabric application with containers and stateful services